JimmyHAL/Tanzania-Waterwell-Classification/README.md

 The population and construction_year columns are missing for about half the dataset.
 Using data imputation on these columns would drastically change the dataset, therefore they had to be dropped.

-### Creating Dummy Variables and Scaling
+### Creating Dummy Variables and Splitting the Dataset
-I created dummy variables for the categorical columns and scaled all the values using StandardScaler.
+I created dummy variables for the categorical columns and then split the data into testing and training sets.

 In my final dataset, I am left with 124 feature columns.

+### Scaling the Dataset
+I made use of StandardScaler for sklean library to scale all the data including the dummy variables.

 ###  Imbalanced Class